 This could include, but not limited to having a close association, having trained or appraised the person(s) being complained about, and/or being in a financial arrangement with them previously or currently.

-Should such circumstances arise, Groves Health should seek to appoint another member of Groves Health as the responsible person with appropriate complaint management experience.
+Should such circumstances arise, the organisation should seek to appoint another member of the organisation as the responsible person with appropriate complaint management experience.

 2.19 Final formal response to a complaint